• Lecturer of Dance Pedagogy

 (Goldsmiths, University of London, 2007)

-As a pedagogue I specialize in methods of movement improvisation and somatics.
-In recent years I have also provided training for professionals of different fields and taught students of arts pedagogy in embodiment, therapeutic interaction, special needs pedagogy, and disability studies.
+As a pedagogue I specialize in methods of movement improvisation and somatics, performance art, embodiment, therapeutic interaction, special education in the arts, and disability studies.
 In my pedagogic work I apply my skills flexibly, taking into account individual needs, capacities and limitations, as well as dynamics of the group and organization.
-As a pedagogue I am inspired by critical pedagogy, embodiment, and experiential learning.
-Currently I am continuing my pedagogical studies in the University Pedagogy in the Arts programme of the University of the Arts Helsinki (60cr, 2017-2020).
+I am inspired by critical pedagogy, embodiment, and experiential learning.
+Currently I am also continuing my pedagogical studies in the University Pedagogy in the Arts programme of the University of the Arts Helsinki (60cr, 2017-2020).

 As an artist I am interested in encountering difference, and challenging fixed categories and dichotomies.
 I like to work outside traditional art contexts, in interactive ways.
 For me artistic research is a way to make the complexities and potentials of this kind of work visible.